 - Add the corn, heavy cream, sugar, salt, pepper, and cayenne.
 Stir to combine and cook for 2 minutes.

 - In a small bowl, whisk together the milk and flour until smooth.
 Slowly pour the mixture into the corn and stir to combine.
 Cook, stirring constantly, for about 5 minutes or until thick and heated through.
+If still not thick, cook a bit longer until you achieve the thickness you like.

 - Remove from heat and stir in the parmesan until it’s melted.
 Season to taste.